mariamartinezbarbeito/power-grid/README.md

 - dispatch_07-02-2018.dat and dispatch_08-02-2018.dat given as examples.
 These files can be used to reproduce Figure 3 from the paper.
 - Dispatch files were created using 10-minute power data from Red Eléctrica de España (https://demanda.ree.es/visiona/home) for Gran Canaria.
 - Each file contains 156 dispatches.
 There is 1 dispatch/10 minutes.
-Dispatch 1 is equivalent to 23:00 (11pm) from the previous day, and dispatch 156 is equivalent to 01:00 (1am) from the next day (UTC time).
+Dispatch 1 is equivalent to 23:00 (11 pm) from the previous day, and dispatch 156 is equivalent to 01:00 (1 am) from the next day (UTC time).
 - Each dispatch contains:
     - The load per node in MW.
     - The operation set point (Pref) of each generating group in MW.